andrew/ultimate-awesome/README.md

 - [awesome-markdown](https://github.com/mundimark/awesome-markdown) - A collection of awesome markdown goodies (libraries, services, editors, tools, cheatsheets, etc.).
 - [awesome-diarization](https://github.com/wq2012/awesome-diarization) - A curated list of awesome Speaker Diarization papers, libraries, datasets, and other resources.
 - [quasar-awesome](https://github.com/quasarframework/quasar-awesome) - 🎉 A list of awesome things related to Quasar.
+- [awesome-LangGraph](https://github.com/vonzosten/awesome-LangGraph) - An index of the LangChain + LangGraph ecosystem: concepts, projects, tools, templates, and guides for LLM & multi-agent apps.
 - [awesome-home-networking-cn](https://github.com/blanboom/awesome-home-networking-cn) - 家庭网络知识整理.
 - [Awesome-LLM-Safety](https://github.com/ydyjya/Awesome-LLM-Safety) - A curated list of safety-related papers, articles, and resources focused on Large Language Models (LLMs).
 This repository aims to provide researchers, practitioners, and enthusiasts with insights into the safety implications, challenges, and advancements surrounding these powerful models. .
 - [awesome-radar-perception](https://github.com/ZHOUYI1023/awesome-radar-perception) -  A curated list of radar datasets, detection, tracking and fusion.